 We began serving the Catawba Valley in 1960 as the Catawba County Industrial Education Center.
-Today, Catawba Valley Community College continues to evolve with campus expansion and off-campus centers such as the Alexander Center for Education, Manufacturing Solutions Center, and the Corporate Development Center.
+Today, Catawba Valley Community College continues to evolve with campus expansion and off-campus centers such as the Alexander Center for Education, the Furniture Academy, Manufacturing Solutions Center, and the Corporate Development Center.